opf/openproject/docs/glossary/README.md

 First, you have the "***My Page\***" which shows your personal customized widgets on one page, for example a calendar or work package reports.

+Second, you have the project dashboard which gives you an overview of your project.
+Please note that only admins can add and remove widgets to the project dashboard.

-Then, you can create **private dashboards inside your project** by filtering a work package view and then saving it under a new name.
+Third, every member can create **private dashboards inside your project** by filtering a work package view and then saving it under a new name.
 For example, filter all work packages assigned to yourself and save this view as "assigned to me", to quickly navigate to those work packages.

 Admins of a project can also create **dashboards that are visible to everyone in the project**.